rya-sge/access-denied/_posts/2024-12-16-bittensor.md

 The Bittensor ecosystem consists of the following three components (refer to the above diagram):

+### An incentive-based competition mechanism (subnet)

+A **subnet** is an incentive-driven competition market and the core building block of the Bittensor ecosystem.
+Subnets enable the creation and management of tasks and rewards within the network.

+- **Subnet miners** are entities tasked with performing specific jobs within a subnet.
+- **Subnet validators** are responsible for creating tasks, evaluating the performance of miners, and distributing rewards based on the quality of their work.

-1. **An incentive-based competition mechanism**: You can either create your custom incentive mechanism for your own competition or join a competition that already exists in the Bittensor ecosystem.
-Each such incentive-based competition market is called a **subnet**.
-Subnets constitute the core of the Bittensor ecosystem.
+Participants can either design custom incentive mechanisms for their subnets or join existing ones in the ecosystem.

 Example:

 For example, the [text prompting subnet](https://github.com/opentensor/prompting), developed by the Open Tensor foundation, incentivizes subnet miners that produce the best prompt completions in response to the prompts sent by the subnet validators in that subnet.

+### A blockchain

-2. A **blockchain** that runs the above subnets and supports their proper functioning so that the incentive-based competition market is decentralized, is permissionless and is collusion-resistant, i.e., is resistant to market manipulation.
+A **blockchain** that runs the above subnets and supports their proper functioning so that the incentive-based competition market is decentralized, is permissionless and is collusion-resistant, i.e., is resistant to market manipulation.

+### Bittensor API

-3. The **Bittensor API** that connects all the essential elements within the above two components, and also connects the subnets and the blockchain.
+The **Bittensor API** that connects all the essential elements within the above two components, and also connects the subnets and the blockchain.

 ![https://docs.bittensor.com/img/docs/bittensor-block-diagram.svg](https://docs.bittensor.com/img/docs/bittensor-block-diagram.svg)